jktrn/enscribe.dev-hexo/source/_posts/writeups/shctf/shctf-rahools-challenge.md

 Enter the answer with no spaces and all upper case:
   ```
   ## 🌌 "Reconnaissance"
   For themed CTFs, I find it really fun to figure out the cultural references in the challenge before solving them.
 In this case, `Rahool` is a vendor in the *Destiny 2* Tower that can decrypt legendary engrams (purple) and sell exotic engrams (gold).
-Uncoincidentally, hat's what we'll be doing here.
+Uncoincidentally, that's what we'll be doing here.

   ## 🔍 Actual Reconnaissance
   Immediately, we can tell that the ciphertext underneath the giant Rahool ASCII is substitution.
 This means that the plaintext is simply substituted by a value determined by the algorithm.
 Throwing it into this [cipher identifier](https://www.boxentriq.com/code-breaking/cipher-identifier), we find that it is a **Vigenère** cipher.